-We use three main categories to track feature requests:
+We use four main categories to track feature requests:

 Roadmap, or bust!

-During our monthly meeting, the Product Team reviews items in these three categories to decide what requests are promoted to be On Roadmap.
+During our monthly meeting, the Product Team reviews items in these categories to decide what requests are promoted to be worked on now or next.
 Once the Product Team has promoted an item to the roadmap, that means that we are deciding to spend time, effort, resources and money to build this feature.
 When a feature makes it to the roadmap, we still don't know when it will be worked on, we only know that it will be worked on at some point in the future.
 Even if a feature makes it to the roadmap, it's still subject to change.
 If the market throws us a curveball like COVID-19, we may opt to remove items from the roadmap.

-Once we start working on a feature, it gets moved to the Working On column.
+Once we start working on a feature, it gets moved to the In Progress column.
 At this point you will likely receive a reply to your original feature request.
 We want you to know about the status of your request and keep you updated on its progress.

 Once a new feature is finished and live to the world, we move it to the Done column.
 More about this in the next section.

-On the far right side of the board is the Not Doing column.
-Items that fall into the "Not Doing" category are items that already exist and were solved with a training or knowledge base article.
+Sometimes we'll mark an item as done, and it falls into the "Not Doing" category.
+These are items that already exist and were solved with a training or knowledge base article.
 Or items that were fixed or changed in the software by other development work.
 Other items that land in the "Not Doing" pile are things that don't align with our core verticals, core values, or our vision for the future of ServiceCore.
 Feature requests for items that benefit only a small number of customers or have little appeal for all ServiceCore users won't make the cut, as well as anything that would violate data integrity or the security of our system.